BOUN-ETM58D/pj-alpbiberoglu/index.md

 # Assignment 3 - ML (14.05.2018)

-- You can find results of ML assignment Part-1 [here].
+- You can find results of ML assignment Part-1 [here](assignment-ml.html).

 - You will find results of ML assignment Part-2 [here] soon..